HCG (10 Vials)

 Description

-HCG is a glycoprotein hormone naturally produced by the placenta in early pregnancy, where it plays a critical role in maintaining hormone production during the first trimester.
-Its close structural and functional similarity to luteinising hormone (LH) — the pituitary signal that triggers testosterone production in men and ovulation in women — has made it one of the most widely used tool compounds in reproductive endocrinology research.
+HCG is a glycoprotein hormone the placenta produces naturally during early pregnancy, where it’s essential for sustaining hormone production through the first trimester.
+Its structural and functional overlap with luteinising hormone (LH), the pituitary signal responsible for triggering testosterone production in men and ovulation in women, has made it a go-to tool compound in reproductive endocrinology research.

-• Studies in Leydig cells (the testosterone-producing cells of the testes) demonstrated that HCG binds the LH receptor and activates a cascade of enzyme expression that drives the conversion of cholesterol to testosterone.
-This makes it an invaluable model compound for studying the testosterone biosynthesis pathway (Ziecik et al., 2007)
+• Studies on Leydig cells (the testosterone-producing cells within the testes) showed HCG binding the LH receptor sets off an enzyme cascade that converts cholesterol into testosterone, making it a valuable model for studying the testosterone biosynthesis pathway (Ziecik et al., 2007)

-• Research characterising the structural differences between HCG and LH identified a 24-amino acid C-terminal extension on the HCG beta subunit that significantly extends its circulation time compared to LH — explaining why HCG can sustain corpus luteum function across weeks of early pregnancy where LH’s short half-life could not (Lapthorn et al., 1994)
+• Structural comparisons between HCG and LH identified a 24-amino acid extension on the C-terminal of HCG’s beta subunit, which meaningfully extends its circulation time relative to LH, explaining how HCG sustains corpus luteum function over the weeks of early pregnancy where LH’s short half-life would fall short (Lapthorn et al., 1994)

-• Beyond reproductive tissue, research identified LH/HCG receptors in the thyroid, adrenal gland, and uterine endometrium, opening research directions into the non-reproductive roles of HCG signalling across different tissue types (Cole, 2012)
+• Research has also located LH/HCG receptors outside reproductive tissue, in the thyroid, adrenal gland, and uterine endometrium, opening up research questions around HCG’s signalling roles beyond reproduction (Cole, 2012)

 For research use only.
 Not intended for use in humans or animals.